 The Town also plays an important role in Gullah cultural preservation efforts in a variety of ways.
 The Town established the Gullah Task Force and has spearheaded and funded this plan to preserve Gullah culture.
-The vital support the Town provides to the Historic Mitchelville Freedom Park has also been noted throughout this report.
+The vital support the Town provides to the Mitchelville Preservation Project has also been noted throughout this report.
 Also, the Town's Office of Cultural Affairs is involved in multiple relevant projects.
-Examples include: the Cultural Trail, which promotes the island's art, history and pathways, including in general through its website calendar, including Gullah-related events.
+Examples include: the Cultural Trail, which promotes the island's art, history and pathways, including Gullah culture; the office's website has a full section on Gullah culture and promotes sites such as Mitchelville, the Gullah Museum and the Gullah Celebration; and it promotes cultural events in general through its website calendar, including Gullah-related events.
 The Town has also recently installed several signs to identify some of the historic Gullah neighborhoods (graphically consistent signs have also been placed at some Gullah cemeteries by local Boy Scouts).
 Finally, the Town is about to fill a newly-created position: Historic Neighborhoods Preservation Administrator.
 This position's stated duties are to "Initiate, implement and administer a program to preserve the Islands' historic neighborhoods and advance efforts to improve infrastructure in and service delivery to these areas."
 The position will report directly to the Deputy Director of Community Development.